 First-year majors in psychology.

 The Psychology Freshmen Learning Community is designed to assist first-year Psychology students in making a successful transition to college.
 Instead of taking the required orientation course, Psych 111, learning community students will take Psych 112, Psychology Learning Community Seminar.
 Psych 112 is a two-semester, one-credit seminar led by a faculty member.

 Students will work with upper-level Psychology majors who will serve as peer mentors.
 The peer mentors will link students to resources within the department and across the ISU campus, provide academic support, and facilitate social activities within the learning community.
 Students will enroll together in classes that fulfill degree requirements.

 Students take Psych 112 together in the fall and spring.
 In addition, in the fall, learning community students take several other courses together, including Introductory Psychology (Psych 101, if needed) and the Introductory Psychology Lab (Psych 101L), as well as English Critical Thinking and Communication (Engl 150; if needed).
-In the spring, students take Information Literacy (Lib 160), English Composition (Engl 250), and Moral Theory and Practice (Phil 230) together.
+In the spring, students take Introduction to College-level Research (Lib 160); Written, Oral, Visual, and Electronic Composition (Engl 250); and Moral Theory and Practice (Phil 230) together.
 All of these courses are required for graduation.
 Special small enrollment learning community sections of Engl 250 and Phil 230 provide academic background for in-depth discussion of issues related to the material covered in the Psych 112 seminar.

 You will have the opportunity to live together on the same floor in a residence hall, which makes it easy to organize study groups, social activities, and informal get-togethers.
 Half or more of learning community members chose the residential learning community option.
 You may also live elsewhere, but still participate in all other components of the learning community.